MC1183015 – Fix/Update Microsoft Sentinel Account Entity Naming to avoid inconsistent account identification in incidents and alerts

 Inconsistent Incident Reporting

-Failure to update analytic rules and queries may lead to inconsistent account identification in incidents and alerts, resulting in confusion and mismanagement of security incidents.
+Failure to update may lead to inconsistent account identification in incidents and alerts, causing confusion and mismanagement of security incidents.

 - roles: Security Analyst, Incident Response Team